 Method Social Security - Contact Information

 CALL 1-800-772-1213

 Calls to this number are free.

-Available 8:00 am to 7:00 pm, Monday through Friday.
+Available 8 a.m. to 7 p.m., Monday through Friday.

 You can use Social Security's automated telephone services to get recorded information and conduct some business 24 hours a day.

-Method Social Security - Contact Information

 TTY 1-800-325-0778

 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.

 Calls to this number are free.

-Available 8:00 am to 7:00 pm, Monday through Friday.
+Available 8 a.m. to 7 p.m., Monday through Friday.

 WEBSITE www.ssa.gov/